US-31 Freeway in Berrien County

 Freeway Planning Begins

-Within a decade, however, planning was underway for a northerly extension of the South Bend bypass freeway into Michigan.
-While the State Highway Department had long planned on bypassing Niles to the east beginning at the "wide spot" in the median of the US-12 bypass just west of the Berrien/Cass Co line and continuing northwesterly back to the existing highway northwest of the city, their sights shifted to a westerly bypass of Niles instead.
-While sources seem to indicate the earlier realignment/bypass proposals may have consisted of a four-lane divided highway facility, these new plans involved nothing short of a freeway.
-A 1970 report, begun in 1967, prepared by the State Highway Department mapped out four possible corridors for a freeway in the US-31 corridor, which touched off a local controversy over how the Village of Berrien Springs would be bypassed—to the west or to the east.
+The delay in beginning the US-31 bypass of Niles allowed the planning effort by Indiana highway officials for a westerly bypass of South Bend to progress to a point where a westerly bypass for Niles became a de facto conclusion.
+As early as 1960, State Highway Department planning maps began showing a north-south US-31 freeway bypassing Niles to the west then turning northwesterly past Berrien Springs to an junction with I-94 west of the M-63/Niles Ave interchange at the location of the southern end of the planned St. Joseph "penetrator route."
+A 1970 report, begun in 1967, prepared by the Department mapped out four possible corridors for a US-31 freeway which touched off a local controversy over how the Village of Berrien Springs would be bypassed—to the west or to the east.
 The Herald-Palladium noted that, "during a one-year period in 1969–70, the Berrien County Board of Commissioners changed its position three times on which route it favored."

 While the first construction on the freeway in Michigan was to have begun in 1975, the State Highway Department delayed that by two years in 1972 due to funding and lack of environmental clearances.
 Also in 1972, the department issued "Engineering Report No.1803" which established the route for the freeway from Matthew Rd to I-94, including a western bypass for Berrien Springs.
 This immediately spawned a lawsuit brought by local residents who protested the location.
 (The state prevailed in the matter and today US-31 bypasses the village to the west.)